Deploying Server Applications with Ansible

 └── docker-compose.yml

-While the sts_baseline.yml playbook calles Ansible roles starting with the numbers (0_updateubuntu through 5_installdocker), the lt-server-deploy.yml playbook only references the roles that install the apps.
+While the sts_baseline.yml playbook calles Ansible roles with the numbers (baseline0_updateubuntu through baseline6_backups), the sts_deploy.yml playbook only references the roles that install the apps.

 Building your Infrastructure

-In this snippet from lt-server-deploy.yml, we see that if we run the playbook with --tags npm, it will install NGINX Proxy Manager and Netbird to the hosts listed under [proxy] in the inventory file.
-Those tasks are part of the proxy_npm role.
+In this snippet from sts_deploy.yml, we see that if we run the playbook with --tags npm, it will install NGINX Proxy Manager and Netbird to the hosts listed under [npm] in the inventory file.
+Those tasks are part of the core_proxy_npm role.

 name: Insalling NGINX Proxy Manager with Netbird